 This category includes improved or species poor grasslands including amenity, recreational or landscaped grasslands.
 UCC Aquatic Services Unit (2022b) surveyed this habitat in September 2022.
-The description of this habitat from the survey report is reproduced below and the full data are presented in Appendix C to this NIS.
+The description of this habitat from the survey report is reproduced below and the full data are presented in Appendix C to the NIS for the proposed development.